crypto-chests/chests/README.md

 ### Where does the money come from?

 Donations to the tip jar (see below) and my pocket money.
-I only create chests with amounts I can afford to give away.
+I only create chests with amounts I can afford to give away, which is why I only create a couple of chests every 6 months or so.

 ### Can you create more chests / give more clues?